fukephp/followmovies/README.md

 When container is build in `docker` folder type command `docker-compose exec workspace bash`

-### Laravel Application Database setup, migration, and seeds
+### Laravel Application setup, database setup, migration, and seeds

 When workspace bash is executed in `/var/www` type command `composer install` so vendor is avaliable for this laravel project all packages will be installed.

-Then in root project type command copy `cp .env.example .env`.
-Geneate app key type command `php artisan key:generate` and now check database variables.
+Then in root project type command copy:

+    cp .env.example .env

+Geneate app key type command:

+    php artisan key:generate

+and now check database variables.

 `DB_CONNECTION` and `DB_HOST` must be **mysql**, `DB_USERNAME` and `DB_PASSWORD` by default is **root**.
 To check what is default DB configuration in `docker/.env` file.

 To create new DB we can use PhpMyAdmin database managment system. container `phpmyadmin` is already running and url is this [http://localhost:8081/index.php](http://localhost:8081/index.php).
 To access phpmyadmin system type server, user, and password fields.
 Credentials are same as in .env file.

 When DB is added now migrations and seeds will work.

+First migrate all migrations type command

+    php artisan migrate

+Type command:

+    php artisan db:seed

-First migrate all migrations type command `php artisan migrate` Seed command is `php artisan db:seed` are in `DatabaseSeeder.php` uncomment the code what is needed: - create multiple users or single user.
+In `DatabaseSeeder.php` uncomment the code what is needed: - create multiple users or single user.

 ### Create new JWT secret token

-Set the JWTAuth secret key used to sign the tokens type command `php artisan jwt:secret`
+Set the JWTAuth secret key used to sign the tokens type command:

+    php artisan jwt:secret

 ### ApiRapid Setup and Command

-In [ApiRapid](https://rapidapi.com/SAdrian/api/moviesdatabase) register as user to use free access to api for all virarty of data we now use moviesdatabase In `.env` file add api key in `RAPIDAPI_KEY=` AND `RAPIDAPI_HOST=moviesdatabase.p.rapidapi.com`
+In [ApiRapid](https://rapidapi.com/SAdrian/api/moviesdatabase) register as user to use free access to api for all virarty of data we now use moviesdatabase In `.env` file add api key in `RAPIDAPI_KEY={key}`
+`RAPIDAPI_HOST=moviesdatabase.p.rapidapi.com`

-Now we can use this command `php artisan api:store-rapid-api-movies-command`.
+Now we can use this command:

+    php artisan api:store-rapid-api-movies-command

 This command is acting as seed so it will store real movies in movies table.
 Command have few steps to procced but max movies can be added in one command execute is 10.
 But if we execute command again and **select page 2** then we will get 10 more movies and etc.

 ## Project features

-- Filter API
+- Dynamic Movie Filter API
 - Follow
-- Store movies from rapid api
+- Store real movies from rapid api

+## Dynamic Movie Filter API

+In api route `/api/movies` will display all movies that are stored in DB

+When we want to use filter parameters we need to pass query safe parameters(title, caption, rating and etc.).
+Also there is predefined operators so if we want to display movies that rating is GRATER_THAN (>) 8.0 value api route will be `/api/movies?rating[gt]=8.0` then we will have list of movies that rating is grater than 8.0 also if we want additional query parameter we use `AND separator &`

 ## Run the application tests

+Test are cover all feature tests:
+- CRUD Movies
+- User authentication
+- User followed movies list and follow request

+Use command:

+    php artisan test

 ## Laravel Request DOCS

 Auto Generate API Documentation for request rules and parameters.
 Dashboard view in the browser on `/request-docs/`

-## Aditional packages used in project
+## Packages used in application

 - [laradock](https://laradock.io/getting-started/#Install-Laravel)
 - [rakutentech/laravel-request-docs](https://github.com/rakutentech/laravel-request-docs)